 Female dogs and cats have a midline incision in their abdomen.
 Male dogs have an incision just above the scrotum and male cats have two incisions: one in each side of the scrotum.
 Check the incision site at least twice daily.
 What you see the day of surgery is what we consider normal.
 There should be no drainage.
 Redness and swelling should be minimal.
 Male cats may appear as if they still have testicles.
 This is normal and the swelling should subside gradually through the recovery period.
 All animals receive pain medications before and after surgery.

-DO NOT ALLOW YOUR PET TO LICK OR CHEW AT THE INCISION.
 If this occurs, an E-collar must be applied to prevent chewing or licking at the incision.

 If your female dog or cat was in heat at the time of surgery, you must keep her away from intact males for at least two weeks.
 While she is unable to become pregnant, she may still attract intact males for a short period of time.
 If a male dog attempts to breed with a recently altered female, it can cause serious – possibly even life-threatening – damage to the female.

 Unless you are told otherwise, your pet does not have external sutures.
 All sutures are absorbable on the inside of the body, and surgical glue has been applied to the skin at the incision.
 Do not clean or apply topical ointment to the incision site.
 If you are told that your pet has skin sutures or skin staples, you need to schedule an appointment for suture/staple removal in 10-14 days.
 Male cats do not have any sutures.